 • Unresolved emotion and suppressed anger

 People who have tried and failed to quit already know that willpower is not the missing piece.
-The cigarette is doing psychological work – regulating anxiety, marking transitions, providing solitude, performing a role in an identity that has not yet found another way to meet those needs.
+Whatever the substance, the habit is doing psychological work – regulating anxiety, marking transitions, providing solitude, performing a role in an identity that has not yet found another way to meet those needs.
+Smoking is the most visible example.
+It is rarely the only one a person carries.

-This counselling addresses the function the cigarette is serving, not just the chemical dependence.
+Addiction Freedom is the work of mapping the function the habit serves, not just the chemical dependence.
 Once the underlying need is seen and another path is built to meet it, quitting is no longer an act of force.
 It becomes a natural consequence.
+The approach combines meditation, direct conversation, and creative expression – three modes that work on different layers of the same habit at once.

 The approach includes

-• Detailed mapping of personal smoking patterns and triggers
+• Detailed mapping of the personal pattern and its triggers

 • Identification of the psychological function the habit serves